educreations/Touchstone/README.md

 **Easy defaults for use in debugging and production.**

+Touchstone makes it easy to create defaults that are persistent in debug builds, while being volatile in non-debug builds.
+In non-debug builds, debug defaults can be written to, and retrieved, but are reset at the next session.
+While in debug builds, these same debug defaults are persisted between sessions.
+Touchstone is built as a subclass on NSUserDefaults and is designed to be a drop-in replacement.

+## Problem

 `NSUserDefaults` is a great way to save settings that should be configured in your app.
 And you'll find yourself registering those settings at app startup with `registerDefaults:`.
 What happens though when you want some settings to be overrideable when debugging (through a secret debug menu), and yet still be persistent?
 However, when the app is not a debug build, those settings should always be the defaults.
 In this case, you'll have lots of places in your code like the following:

 ```objective-c